ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 configured to present the appropriate TLS certificate when no SNI is present for both DoT and DoH.

+## Handling non-DDR queries for resolver.arpa

+DNS resolvers that support DDR by responding to queries for _dns.resolver.arpa SHOULD treat all domain names under resolver.arpa as locally served per {{RFC6303}}.
+In practice, this means that resolvers SHOULD respond to queries of any type other than SVCB for _dns.resolver.arpa with NODATA and queries of any type for any domain name under resolver.arpa with NODATA.

 # Security Considerations

 Since clients can receive DNS SVCB answers over unencrypted DNS, on-path